usman1607/OnlineBookStore/Readme.md

 # High-Level Design Overview

 The Online Bookstore API follows a layered architecture to ensure scalability, maintainability, and modularity.
 The primary layers are:

 *   Controller Layer (Handles API requests)

 *   Service Layer (Business logic implementation)

 *   Repository Layer (Data access using Spring Data JPA)

 *   Database (PostgreSQL for storing data)

 ## Component Relationships

 *   Users interact with the system via REST API.

 *   BookController: Fetches book data from BookService, which retrieves information from BookRepository.

 *   CartController: Manages user carts and interacts with CartService and CartRepository.

 *   CheckoutController: Processes payments through different ICheckoutService implementations (Web, USSD, Transfer).

 *   PurchaseHistoryController: Fetches past orders linked to a user.

 ## Scalability & Fault Tolerance

 *   Load Balancing: The system can be horizontally scaled by running multiple instances behind a load balancer.

 *   Database Optimization: Using indexing and optimized queries for fast retrieval.

 *   Microservices Expansion: Checkout, Book Management, and Cart services can be separated into microservices in the future.

 ## Additional Notes:

+*   User Entity is not included in the app, a user Id is just simulated to associate the cart and the checkout with a user.

+*   The payment integration is not implemented, the payment is just simulated to be successful.